-Supervisors and employees should work together regarding work from home and alternative schedules in order to limit the impact and spread of COVID-19.
-Discuss with your supervisor options for working from home, working a different schedule or using vacation or sick leave to be out of the workplace.
+Supervisors and employees should work together regarding working remotely and alternative schedules in order to limit the impact and spread of COVID-19.
+Discuss with your supervisor options for working remotely, working a different schedule or using vacation or sick leave to be out of the workplace.

 If I am in a high-risk category due to an underlying health condition, what are my options?

 Individuals in high risk categories should work directly with Disability Resources to request accommodations related to their underlying health condition.

 What do I do if an employee appears to be sick at work?